Learn about actual and potential costs

 How far in advance must I book your facilities?

-What are the insurance requirements of your facilities?
+What are the insurance requirements for your facilities?

 Do you require a deposit?
 If so, how much is it?

-Is there a timeline detailing when I must provide you materials, such as floor plans?
+Is there a timeline detailing when I must provide you with materials, such as floor plans?

 What are your staffing requirements?
-Must I pay for a security officer to be present at the event?
+Must I pay for a security guard to be present at the event?

 How do you evaluate customer satisfaction?

-How do you respond to customer issues and concerns?
+How do you respond to customer issues and concerns, especially during the pandemic?

 How many staff members do you have that are responsible for customer service and support?